Skip to main content

 Beware of fad diets and supplements

 Avoid fad and restriction diets.
-Restriction makes you want to eat things you’re telling yourself you shouldn’t eat (ABC 2023).
+Restriction makes you want to eat things you’re telling yourself you shouldn’t eat.

-A balanced diet with lots of variety will give your body all the vitamins and minerals it needs (Conversation 2022).
+A balanced diet with lots of variety will give your body all the vitamins and minerals it needs.

 If you’re at risk of a deficiency, or if you follow a vegan or vegetarian diet, see a health professional.
 They can help you with your diet and give you advice about supplements you might need.